greenerservices/greenerservices.github.io/app/principles/actions/2c-work-as-greener-teams.md

   parent:  2.
 Create a sustainability strategy
 ---

 The impacts of the team working on a service are one the embodied impacts of that service.
 This includes in-house and supplier teams.
-Setting up teams to work in greener ways can use less resources throughout the project's lifecycle
+Setting up teams to work in greener ways can use less resources throughout the project's lifecycle.

 ### Likely Lead Roles

-Delivery Manager
+Delivery manager

 * * *